EquorumProtocol/Equorum-Protocol/README.md

 - Sustainable tokenomics (no 1000% APY scams)
 - Predictable 30-day adjustment periods
 - Transparent and automatic
-- Emergency withdrawal (when paused)
+- Withdrawal available when paused

 ### 3. EquorumGovernance.sol
 On-chain governance with proposal and voting system.